apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`.

-### Notes About the 2.0.0 Release

-The `config.xml` file will replace `cordova.xml` and `plugins.xml`.
-This new file is a combination of the previous two.
-However, the old files are deprecated, and while currently still work, will cease working in a future release.
+In the 2.0.0 release, the `config.xml` file combines and replaces `cordova.xml` and `plugins.xml`.
+The old files are deprecated, and while they still work in 2.0.0, will stop working in a future release.

 ## Upgrade to 1.9.0 from 1.8.1